mdeanjones/bike-across-america/site/blog/julie/_posts/2022-09-16-boondocking-in-utah.md

 We’ll start tomorrow with a nice 15 mile descent into Milford, and then will carry on to Carson City, where we will be very happy to shower.

-With such a long ride followed by boondocking over night, I had to pee outside for the first time and then multiple times thereafter.
+With such a long ride followed by boondocking overnight, I had to pee outside for the first time and then multiple times thereafter.
 Mike came with me each time to watch my six.
 He’s a lovely man.
 It was a very strange experience for all involved.

 #### Highlights